+Fig.3: Map of the Mont Terri Rock Laboratory with the location of the GT test highlighted.

 3 Results

-Table 1 lists all experimental and observational events for the GT experiment.
+Table 2 lists all experimental and observational events for the GT experiment, while Table 3 summarises the major gas entry events.
 The first 447 days of the experiment comprised of re-equilibration, hydraulic testing, and equilibration as described in detail in Cuss et al., 2024.
-Figure 3 summarises the data prior to gas testing.
-Figure 3a shows the pressure data for the three intervals in the injection borehole (BGT-10), showing the various experimental stages.
-Figure 4b shows the initial pressurisation and re-equilibration of BGT-10, showing that pore pressure had reached steady values and that no damage was noted to the borehole.
-Figure 4c shows the various tests that were conducted to assess the viability of the intervals in BGT-10 and the seven-step hydraulic test conducted from Day 345.
+Fig.4 summarises the data prior to gas testing.
+Fig.4a shows the pressure data for the three intervals in the injection borehole (BGT-10), showing the various experimental stages.
+Fig.4b shows the initial pressurisation and re-equilibration of BGT-10, showing that pore pressure had reached steady values and the magnitude of the pressure was indicative that the borehole was undamaged and the separate sections were not in communication along the borehole.
+Fig.4c shows the various tests that were conducted to assess the viability of the intervals in BGT-10 and the seven-step hydraulic test conducted from Day 345.
 The results prior to gas injection are given in detail in Cuss et al. (2024).